 - Try correlating it with bills or issues from the past.

-- Brief yourself with the workings of the parliament and how it is connecting with the subject at hand.
+- Brief yourself on the workings of the parliament and how it is connecting with the subject at hand.

 Some other ways to study for UPSC are: